 Twenty years into a very successful wood floor contracting career I decided to come up with a real permanent solution to a problem evidently nobody else could.
 I set out on an intensive period of research, development, and experimentation.
 Even looking at and working with a lot of the gadgets and seemingly ingenious suggestions put down by a wealth of cumulative knowledge of people and tradesmen that had come before me.
 From simply adding additional screws to pushing oils and powders into the chipboard joints.
 You name it, we’ve tried it!

 Overwhelmingly, it was obvious none of the so called fixes out there worked.
 Properly anyway.
 Some would work for a day, some a week, and some if we were lucky, a month.
 Then it became apparent that absolutely none of the solutions solved any of the myriad of other issues we were noticing.
-For instance, creaks from noggins (Wood cut and positioned between joists to give added support), partition wall base rail fixings (Nails sent through wall base rail timbers and into the chipboard), joist hangers creaking (Typically a very metallic noise where fixing nails rub against the metal hangers), pipes (Pipes rubbing or knocking), and perhaps the most invasive, cracking/popping noises coming from the ceilings below (This is due to the ceiling plasterboard in rooms below becoming very slightly loose – often associated in itself with dried out joist timbers).
+For instance, creaks from noggins (Wood cut and positioned between joists to give added support), partition wall base rail fixings (Nails sent through wall base rail timbers and into the chipboard), joist hangers creaking (Typically a very metallic noise where fixing nails rub against the metal hangers), pipes (Pipes rubbing or knocking), and perhaps the most invasive, cracking/popping noises coming from the ceilings below, crooked/warped joists (creating voids at the point of contact with the chipboard), misaligned joists and the list goes on.

 It was clear that for a proper solution, this problem required extensive work.
 Namely, removal of the chipboard, replacement with a far better material, and while we were at it, a number of working strategies to address all the other issues we were coming up against time and again.